codingMustache/codingMustache/README.md

 ## Joke of the Day

-Don't tell secrets in corn fields.
-Too many ears around.
+What do you get if you cross a turkey with a ghost?
+A poultry-geist!

 ## Daily Trivia

-America Online (AOL) started out as which of these online service providers?
+Which coding language was the #1 programming language in terms of usage on GitHub in 2015?
- 1. CompuServe
+ 1. C#
- 2. Quantum Link
+ 2. JavaScript
- 3. GEnie
+ 3. Python
- 4. Prodigy
+ 4. PHP

 <details>
   <summary>Answer</summary>
-  Quantum Link
+  JavaScript
 </details>